Home

 Garden flowers make stunning subjects and are easy to find.
 Insects such as bees and butterflies are also interesting close-up, especially if you can photograph them in the middle of a flower.

-Other items that have good texture and patterns can make good close-up photos.
+Other items that have good texture and patterns can make good close-up photos using digital macro photography.
 Items such as fruit and vegetables have great textures and when they are cut open and properly exposed, make really creative shots.

 The Best Ways To Get Close To Your Subject